-- Is this oral tradition common in your household or extended family?
+- Is this oral tradition common in your household?
 If so, who are your favourite storytellers?

 Jade feels a strong sense of identity with her Aboriginal origins, saying: “My Aboriginality – it’s what I do, how I feel, what I am.”

 - In what ways do you identify with your cultural heritage?
 Describe your sense of cultural identity.

 Jade is ‘hungry’ for stories: “I’m hungry, hungry for the stories that I may never know.”

 - What would these stories provide for Jade?

 Jade concludes her story by saying: “If you don’t know where you’ve come from, how do you go forth?
 How do you really know you?”

 - Do you agree?
 Why or why not?